problems with handling BIG files..

 with tiff and exr, (even little files), started at 4.3G memory used, ended at 5.7G after thumbnail creation

-#5 Updated by Ulrich Pegelow almost 6 years ago
+#5 Updated by Ulrich Pegelow about 6 years ago

 I did a few checks with TIFF and JPEG film rolls.
 According to my tests there is no difference in memory consumption between the two.
 In both cases memory usage goes up to something like 8GB with a number of 6 background threads.
 This contradicts my assumption of a memory leak in the tiff reading code.

-#6 Updated by Nicolas Houdelot almost 6 years ago
+#6 Updated by Nicolas Houdelot about 6 years ago

 I thought the problem was for tiff.. but it's also for jpeg